Practical Nursing (L.P.N.)

 LPN's are eligible to enter Second Year Fall Semester of the Associate Degree Nursing Program after completion of NAD.180 and all BIO courses(BIO.211, BIO.212, BIO.200) with a grade of "C" or better and Admission in to the Associate Degree Nursing Program.

-Dean, College of Nursing & Health Professions
+Dean, Department of Health Professions